Let's take a look at the next hit from Tata - Tata Hexa, its interior, exterior and performance.

 3.2.
 Tata Hexa 2018 Automatic transmission

-However, the steering could not keep up with the wonderful handling.
-It is heavy when parking or driving at low speed, which requires a certain work-out in city driving.
-In the highway, the weigh of the steering feels adequate.
-However, it is still not fully responsive.
+However, the steering feel is its major drawback compared to the wonderful handling.
+It is heavy when parking or driving at low speed, which requires a certain amount of work in city driving.
+On the highway, the steering starts to weigh up well but is still not as responsive as its competition.

 5. Tata Hexa 2018: Safety feature, variants and price range

 The safety features of the Hexa include a total of 6 airbags, an electronic stability program, traction control, hill ascent and descent control and anti-lock brakes.
 There are 6 variants available to choose from - XE, XM, XMA, XT, XTA and XT 4x4.
 The price of Tata Hexa ranges from INR 12.49 to INR 17.63 lakh (ex-showroom).

 The Tata Hexa Safari Edition was expected to launch in 2020 itself, but it didn't happen as the engines failed to meet BS-VI emissions.
 But Tata has now confirmed the updated Hexa is launching in 2021.